CNES/pangeo-pyinterp/docs/source/examples.rst

 Trivariate
 ##########

-The :py:func:`trivariate <pyinterp.interpolator.trivariate>` interpolation
+The :py:func:`trivariate <pyinterp.trivariate>` interpolation allows obtaining
-allows obtaining values at arbitrary points in a 3D space of a function defined on a grid.
+values at arbitrary points in a 3D space of a function defined on a grid.

 The distribution contains a 3D field ``tcw.nc`` that will be used in this help.
 This file is located in the ``tests/dataset`` directory at the root of the